-- As a result, WPD has a DEI strategy led by our CEO and all directors and senior managers to increase diversity across all business areas going forward.
-We are seeking to build on our diversity, equality and inclusion action plan to develop a more inclusive and diverse culture in all areas of our business. - In 2018 WPD appointed our first female director, not just female, but a female who had come through our Graduate Engineering Traineeship.
-To further our plans we have appointed a DEI Champion (A dedicated resource) within our Recruitment team. - We realise that a marked shift of cultural change to increase diversity in WPD is not going to happen overnight, but this allows us the time to bring about the changes in our messaging, actions and behaviours to accept and embrace this change in culture, and to explore further ways of attracting and maintaining a diverse workforce.
-Some of the communities we serve are rich in diversity and this allows us to get in and amongst these communities to attract people of colour and ethnic minority groups to work at WPD and bring their skills, gifts and talents to work with them. - We have updated our DEI, and Anti-harassment policies, to bring them in line with our current thinking.
+- · As a result, WPD has a DE&I strategy led by our CEO, all directors and senior managers to increase diversity across all business areas going forward.
+We are seeking to build on our Diversity, Equity and Inclusion Action Plan to develop a more inclusive and diverse culture in all areas of our business. - In 2018, WPD appointed our first female director, not just female, but a female who had come through our graduate engineering traineeship.
+To further our plans we have appointed a DE&I Champion (a dedicated resource) within our recruitment team. - We realise that a marked shift of cultural change to increase diversity in WPD is not going to happen overnight, but this allows us the time to bring about the changes in our messaging, actions and behaviours to accept and embrace this change in culture, and to explore further ways of attracting and maintaining a diverse workforce.
+Some of the communities we serve are rich in diversity and this allows us to get in and amongst these communities to attract people of colour and ethnic minority groups to work at WPD and bring their skills, gifts and talents to work with them. - We have updated our DE&I and anti-harassment policies, to bring them in line with our current thinking.
 These policies confirm our commitment to a balanced and diverse workforce and reaffirm our non-tolerance of discrimination and harassment in the workplace. - We have also reviewed our job vacancy advertisements to ensure that the language used appeals to a diverse range of applicants.
-We were pleased to receive feedback from WISE (Women in Science and Engineering) that our current vacancy notices are not targeted particularly at any individual groups, and we are have worked with Stonewall to further enhance our policies.
-We are already seeing an increase (number) in a more diverse set of applications. - To support our DEI strategy, we have made alliances with external organisations to work alongside and promote our desire to have more diversity in senior, middle and junior management roles as well as in all other roles within the business.
+We were pleased to receive feedback from WISE (Women in Science and Engineering) that our current vacancy notices are not targeted particularly at any individual groups, and we are have worked with Stonewall, a recognised LGBTQ+ awareness organisation, to further enhance our policies.
+We are already seeing an increase in a more diverse set of applications. - To support our DE&I strategy, we have made alliances with external organisations to work alongside and promote our desire to achieve more diversity in senior, middle and junior management roles as well as in all other roles within the business.
 These alliances are with WISE, the Institute of Electrical Technicians (Women's Branch), Disability Confident, Change 100, Career Transition Partnership, Stonewall, and Age at Work Programme (part of the Business in Industry Initiative).
 We will continue to expand our partnerships and strive to include other organisations in the future, through Employee Networking Groups.